Polyarticular Juvenile Arthritis (ICD-10: M08.3, seronegative type, M08.0, seronegative or seropositive)

 Polyarticular Childhood Arthritis (Polyarticular JIA) includes all children with joint inflammation at least 5 different swollen joints (polyarticular arthritis) during the first 6 months of the disease.
 This form of childhood arthritis can be divided into them without detectable rheumatoid factors (RF, CCP) (“seronegative”) and those with rheumatoid factors ("seropositive").

-This type includes 30% of childhood arthritis cases and has girl: boy occurrence on 3: 1
+This type includes 30% of juvenile arthritis cases and has a girl: boy incidence of 3: 1

 - The disease usually debuts in 6-12's age

 - All children have at least 5 inflammed joints within the 6 first months from disease start

 - Uveitis (inflammation of the eye) can cause permanent damage with reduced vision) occurs in 10%, and the blood test ANA which increases the risk of eye damage is detected in 40%

 - Signs of inflammation can be seen in blood tests such as c-reactive protein (CRP) and blood loss reaction (SR), but they are often only slightly elevated

 Jaw joints can be attacked, which can lead to reduced gaping ability.
 In the long run, the lower jaw may grow smaller and become somewhat retracted.
 In addition to clinical examination, ultrasound and MRI will show if there is arthritis in the jaw joint.

 - Joint inflammation (polyarthritis) with rheumatoid factors